NEUBIAS/training-resources/_modules/local_background_correction.md

   - ["Activity 2 ImageJ Jython", "local_background_correction/activities/local_background_correction_activity2_jython.py", "python"]

 exercises:
-  - ["ImageJ GUI & Macro", "local_background_correction/exercises/local_background_correction_imagejmacro.md"]
+  - ["ImageJ Macro", "local_background_correction/exercises/local_background_correction_imagejmacro.md"]

 assessment: |

-  ### True or false (discuss with your neighbour)
+  ### True or false?

-    1. Mean filter is better than the median filter to generate background image.
+    1. Mean filter is better than the median filter to generate a background image.
     1. On the generated background image the objects of interest should not be visible.
-    1. The size of the filter's structuring element for generating the background image should be much smaller than the size of the objects.
+    1. When creating a background image by means of filtering: The size of the filter's structuring element should be much smaller than the size of the objects.

     > ## Solution
     > 1. False (mean filter is really quite poor in terms of removing foreground information)
     > 1. True (because this is the background image, so it should not contain any foreground information)
-    > 1. False (it should be much (maybe ~3 times) larger) {: .solution}
+    > 1. False (it should be much (maybe ~3 times) larger in order to remove the objects from the image) {: .solution}

 learn_next: